 Freeze food in Pyrex containers by filling the containers with food or liquids leaving a 1/2 inch gap at the top.
-Food can be frozen in Pyrex containers made from tough borosilicate glass which is thermal shock resistant.
+Food can be frozen in Pyrex containers made from toughened glass which is thermal shock resistant.
 It is important to avoid extreme temperature changes so make sure your food has cooled before freezing in your Pyrex.

 Remember to label your Pyrex dish with the date and type of food and place it in your freezer for another day.

 Pyrex is freezer safe however it is important to avoid extreme temperature changes.
 Do not put an extremely hot Pyrex dish from the oven straight into the freezer.
 This sudden change in temperature could cause the dish to break.

 To freeze a pre-cooked meal in Pyrex, cool it in the fridge first and then place it in the freezer.
 When re-heating in Pyrex, make sure you allow your food to defrost in the fridge around 1 day before you need to reheat it in the oven or microwave.